JeanHany/ProjectSR/README.md

 ## TODO

+Use better serialization (probably MessagePack.
+Use logger.
-Refactor some part of code, stay bug and faulth tolerance
+Refactor some parts of the code.

 ## Compiling